 The Heavenly Kingdom.

-The Present Kingdom, and its visible expression in the church, is in itself a foretaste of the Kingdom to come, Eph.1:10.
+The Present inaugurated Kingdom, and its visible expression in the church, is in itself a foretaste of the Kingdom as a realized reality, Eph.1:10.
 We, as God's children, await the return of Christ to bring in that Kingdom in all its fullness.
 We wait for all things to be made subject to Christ so that in that coming day we may gather in the heavenlies before our father God, Rev.21:3, 22:3-5.
 It is then, with Christ, we will begin our task as a new creation, to rule the cosmos, to bring light to darkness, that all may be united under the one head, even Christ.

 From all this it can be seen that the central unifying concept of the scriptures is the Kingdom of God.
 It holds together what may seem to be a loose collection of books of various literary types.
-From this central truth, as it has been revealed to mankind through the apostles and prophets, the whole of the scriptures take shape, directed toward the Kingdom's final manifestation.
+From this central truth, as it has been revealed to mankind through the apostles and prophets, the whole of the scriptures take shape, directed toward the full realization of the Kingdom of God.

 Structural development of the Kingdom

-The scriptures reveal a common sequence of events leading up to the establishment of the Kingdom of God.
+The scriptures reveal a common sequence of events leading up to the realization of the Kingdom of God.

 1. A repeated pattern

 When we examine the historical process involved in the establishment of the various modes of the Kingdom, we can't help but note a repeated pattern.
 If the kingdom itself is a community, a brotherhood, bound to God and one another in unity and love, then the realization of that kingdom emerges out of pain and suffering.
 What we need to do is carefully note this repeated pattern.
 The illustration below serves as a diagrammatic representation.